Article By: Leanne Ridgeway

 The Southern United States is a notorious breeding ground for sludge metal.
-Born out of parental misguidance into a melding of hardcore punk, doom and noise metal in the late 1980s.
-Their slow, steadily built-up aural crushings found a way into my ears in the early 90s and have since bore filthy caverns into my heart.
+Born out of parental misguidance into a melding of hardcore punk, doom, and noise metal in the late 1980s.
+Their slow, steadily built-up aural crushings found a way into my ears in the early 90s and have since bored some filthy caverns into my heart.

 Erik Bigelow – Barbaric Blasts